Romance of the Canberra Light Bomber with the Indian Air Force

 In 1971 war broke out between India and Pakistan and the IAF was given the task to bomb military targets in Pakistan.
 The highlight of this war was the bombing of Karachi docks and OIl and military storage tanks of the Pakistan army.

 The Canberra had a checkered history with the IAF.
-At the time of its induction the Russians offered the IL-28, but as India was still having a hangover of the Raj, the Canberra was preferred (It was more costly than the Russian bomber).
+At the time of its induction the Russians offered the IL-28, but as India was still having a hangover of the Raj, the Canberra was preferred (It was double the cost of the Russian bomber).
 The Canberra was inducted into the IAF in 1957 and began its long association as a front line plane.
-It replaced the B-24, heavy bomber.Canberra bomber aircraft were based at POONA in 1956 when No.16 Squadron was formed as a conversion squadron, and subsequently, Nos.5 Squadron and No. 35 Squadron were also formed and equipped with the Canberra B(I)Interdictor Bomber.Later No101 PR Squadron was formed with the recce version of the Canberra.
+It replaced the B-24, heavy bomber.Canberra bomber aircraft were based at POONA in 1956 when No.16 Squadron was formed as a conversion squadron.
+Subsequently, Nos.5 Squadron and No. 35 Squadron were also formed and equipped with the Canberra B(I)Interdictor Bomber.Later No101 PR Squadron was formed with the recce version of the Canberra.

 Military use of the Canberra